Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Sarchi

-Let’s talk about Sarchi – a town near Bajos del Toro that’s famous for its colorful oxcarts and handmade souvenirs.
+Let’s talk about Sarchi, a town near Bajos del Toro that’s famous for its colorful oxcarts and handmade souvenirs.
 It’s like a hub of culture!
 You can visit small workshops and local shops to see how things are made.
-And don’t miss the huge oxcart in the middle of the town’s park – it’s iconic!
+And don’t miss the huge oxcart in the middle of the town’s park—it’s iconic!

-Another Great Destination is Rio Celeste: check out our blog post:
+Another great destination is Rio Celeste: Check out our blog post:

-Rio Celeste Costa Rica: Full Guide (2023 Edition)
+Rio Celeste Costa Rica: Full Guide (2025 Edition)

 Accommodation options